 - A. Reinforcement Relocation: When necessary to move reinforcement beyond the specified spacing to avoid interference with other reinforcement, or embedded items, submit resulting arrangement of reinforcement to Engineer for approval. - B. Reinforcement Cutting: Cutting of reinforcement which conflicts with embedded objects is not acceptable. - C. Welded Wire Reinforcement: Extend welded wire reinforcement to within 1 inch of the concrete edge.
 Lap edges and ends of fabric sheets a minimum of one full mesh square plus 2".
 Support welded wire reinforcement during placing of concrete to assure required positioning in the slab.
 Do not place wire reinforcement on grade or metal deck and raise into position in freshly-placed concrete. - D. Wire Tie Orientation: Set wire ties so that ends are directed away from concrete surface. - E. Slab on Grade Reinforcement Placement: Place shrinkage and temperature reinforcement 2 inches from the top surface of the slabs on grade unless noted otherwise on the Drawings. - F. Do not cut or puncture vapor retarder.
 Repair damage and reseal vapor retarder before placing concrete. - G. Support for Reinforcement: Unless noted otherwise, supports for reinforcement shall have Class 2 protection as defined in the CRSI Manual of Standard Practice.
-Submit data on supports indicating class of protection at all different locations for approval. - H. Support for Bars in Concrete Cast on Ground: Bar supports for slabs on grade, grade beams, footings, and all other concrete cast directly onto grade shall be supported at an average spacing of 4 feet or less in each direction. - I. Securing Reinforcing Bars: All bars must be placed, spaced, secured and supported prior to casting concrete.
-Bars embedded in hardened or partially hardened concrete shall not be bent unless approved in writing prior to placement by the Engineer of Record. - J. Foot Traffic: Restrict foot traffic over the slab on grade reinforcing after it has been properly positioned.

-- K. Reinforcement at Expansion Joints: Do not continue reinforcement or other embedded metal items bonded to concrete through expansion joints.
-Dowels bonded on only one side of a joint and waterstops may extend through joint. - L. Pumping Concrete: When using a pump to place concrete, pump hose shall be supported directly on forms.
+Submit data on supports indicating class of protection at all different locations for approval. - H. Fibrous Reinforcement: Add fibrous reinforcement to concrete materials at the time concrete is batched in amounts indicated on the approved submittals for each type of concrete required. - 1.
+Mix concrete for uniform and complete distribution of fibrous reinforcement. - I. Support for Bars in Concrete Cast on Ground: Bar supports for slabs on grade, grade beams, footings, and all other concrete cast directly onto grade shall be supported at an average spacing of 4 feet or less in each direction. - J. Securing Reinforcing Bars: All bars must be placed, spaced, secured and supported prior to casting concrete.
+Bars embedded in hardened or partially hardened concrete shall not be bent unless approved in writing prior to placement by the Engineer of Record. - K. Foot Traffic: Restrict foot traffic over the slab on grade reinforcing after it has been properly positioned. - L. Reinforcement at Expansion Joints: Do not continue reinforcement or other embedded metal items bonded to concrete through expansion joints.
+Dowels bonded on only one side of a joint may extend through joint. - M. Pumping Concrete: When using a pump to place concrete, pump hose shall be supported directly on forms.
 Do not allow hose to rest on reinforcing bars if doing so could cause displacement of bars.